-STATEMENT OF COMMUNITY INVOLVEMENT

-Page CHAPTER 1: INTRODUCTION What is this document and why has it been prepared?
-Using this document.
-Getting involved: a cautionary note.
-Guiding principles.
-3 CHAPTER 2: LOCAL DEVELOPMENT DOCUMENTS How we plan to involve you.
-Our Service Standards.
-Which documents will I be invited to get involved in and when?
-Your involvement in assessing the effect of the proposed plans.
-6 10 11 CHAPTER 3: PLANNING APPLICATIONS General Why consult the community before a significant planning application is made?
-What is a 'significant planning application'?
-What we expect from developers.
-If you do not keep to these guidelines.
-15 17 CHAPTER , CHAPIER 4: MAKING IT HAPPEN AND REVIEWING WHAT WE DO AND A LICE OF THE PARTY OF THE 0 What resources are there to support this?
+Contents

+Page

+Chapter 1: Introduction 1

+What is this statement and why has it been prepared?
+1

+Using this document 1

+Getting involved: a cautionary note 1

+Guiding principles 2

+Chapter 2: Local Development documents 5

+How we plan to involve you 5

+Our Service Standards 10

+Which documents will I be invited to get involved in, and when?
+11

+Your involvement in assessing the effect of the proposed plans 13

+Chapter 3: Planning applications 15

+General 15

+Why consult the community before a significant planning application is made?
+15

+What is a 'significant' planning application?
+16

+What we expect from developers 17

+If you do not keep to these guidelines 19

+Chapter 4: Making it happen and reviewing what we do 21

+What resources are there to support this?
+21

 What role do elected councillors have?
+21

+Reviewing what we do 22

+List of Figures

-Reviewing what we do.
-18 LIST OF FIGU What role do elected councillors have ?
-Reviewing what we do.
-18 What role do elected councillors have ?
-Reviewing what we do.
-Figure 1: What role do elected councillors have ?
-Reviewing what we do.
-JRES The main opportunities to get involved in the plan making process.
-Community involvement in the assessing the environmental effect and sustainability of SPDs and DPDs.
-7 Figure 1: Figure 2: What role do elected councillors have ?
-Reviewing what we do.
-JRES The main opportunities to get involved in the plan making process.
-Community involvement in the assessing the environmental effect and sustainability of SPDs and DPDs.
-7 14 8 10 Figure 1: Figure 2: LIST OF TAB Table 1: Table 2: What role do elected councillors have?
-Reviewing what we do.
-JRES The main opportunities to get involved in the plan making process.
-Community involvement in the assessing the environmental effect and sustainability of SPDs and DPDs.
-LES How we will involve you in plan making.
-Preparing new planning documents: Our service standards Which documents can I get involved in and when?
-7
+Figure 1: The main opportunities to get involved in the plan making process Figure 2: Community involvement in assessing the environmental effect and sustainability of SPDs and DPDs List of Table S Table 1: How we will involve you in plan making 7 Table 2: able 2: Preparing new planning documents: Our service standards Table 3:Which documents can I get involved in, and when?
+11 List of Appe ndices Appendix 1: Involving Darlington Partnership in preparing plans 23 Appendix 2: pendix 2: Existing notification and publicity practices for planning applications Appendix 3: The 'One Stop Shop' pre-application service